Correctional Officer

 What gender prison do Trans people go to?

-Asked by Andy over 6 years ago
+Asked by Andy almost 7 years ago

 That is a good question and the issue is very much in flux right now, especially now that the courts are getting involved more and more.
 Under the old rules, at least in CA. it was simple.
 If your birth certificate said MALE and you had a penis you went to a male prison.
 Anything else was up for debate.
 Now the courts are in some jurisdictions mandating that prisoners be allowed to self-identify according to gender and the agencies housing them often are not permitted to question that self-identification.
 The matter will get messier before it is sorted out.

-Asked by ;jfalds over 5 years ago
+Asked by Sadie over 6 years ago

 Maybe my wording wasnt right.
 My question.
 Is it legal or would it be construed for the captin at the jail to come to medical where my wife is and shove my mugshot in her face asking personal questions ie why this loser what gang is he in ect that ok